 Incorporating fresh style into your outdoor space doesn’t have to require entirely new furniture.
-Work with the existing items you might have by adding new accent pillows in fun shapes and colors or having a favorite outdoor couch reupholstered.
+Work with the existing items you might have by adding new accent pillows in fun shapes and colors!

 #2.
 Choose Unique Pavers

-Paver borders, bands, inlays, and other accents can bring an entirely new dimension to your space, adding interest to areas that need a hint of color.
+Pavers can bring an entirely new dimension to your space and add interest to areas that need a hint of color.

 You can choose to go bold or more nuanced with pavers and hardscaping.
 But if you’d rather not go so bold, select hues that work in harmony with your home’s aesthetic.